-A summary of the skills and experience of each Director proposed for re-election can be found on pages 14 and 15 of this document.
-Additional details relating to the Directors and the work of the Board and its Committees can be found on pages 54 to 114 of the Annual Report and Accounts.
+A summary of the skills and experience of each Director proposed for re-election or (in the case of Lord Lupton) election can be found on pages 14 and 15 of this document.
+Additional details relating to the Directors and the work of the Board and its Committees can be found on pages 54 to 102 of the Annual Report and Accounts.